 For the gourmand…

 It’s not all about the kids, right?
-Wine lovers will appreciate a taste of something different at Domaine Labranche near Chateauguay.
+Wine lovers will appreciate a taste of something different at Domaine Labranche south of Chateauguay.
 The site is home to an orchard and vineyard, as well as a sugar bush, so you can enjoy cider or wine tastings along with the usual trappings of a cabane à sucre.
-Among the drinks available for tastings is a maple wine, created by fermenting maple water that was recently lauded by Boucle Magazine as having a “refined and delicate taste.”
-Expect an elaborate traditional meal with flourishes like apple and cranberry chutney, and beet hummus.
-As of April, Domaine Labranche has begun offering a gluten-free vegan menu, with includes curried tofu and soy-based meatballs.
-There is also music and dancing, taffy on snow, sleigh rides, farm animals and walks through the maple forest.
+Among the drinks available for tastings is a maple wine, created by fermenting maple water that was recently lauded by Boule Magazine as having a “refined and delicate taste.”
+Expect an elaborate traditional meal with flourishes like apple and cranberry chutney, maple-smoked ham, vegetables with mustard and syrup, and beet hummus.
+There is also music and dancing, taffy on snow, sleigh rides (every Saturday and Sunday from noon to 5 p.m.), farm animals, and walks through the maple grove.
 Call 450-454-2045 or visit labranche.ca.

 For those looking for more than just food…

-If you want more than just dinner, head to La P’tite Cabane de la Côte (pictured right) in Mirabel on a weekend and enjoy performances by professional folk musicians.
-Ticket prices vary by the show, but include a full meal as well as taffy on snow.
-Other activities include tree-tapping demonstrations, sleigh rides and a mini-farm.
+If you want more than just dinner, head to La P’tite Cabane de la Côte in Mirabel on a weekend and enjoy performances by professional folk musicians.
+Ticket prices vary by show, but include a full meal as well as taffy on snow.
+Other activities include tree-tapping demonstrations, sleigh rides, and a mini-farm.
 Call 514-990-2708 or visit petite-cabane.com.

 Chalet des Erables in Ste.
 Anne des Plaines probably has the most activities to offer with train and pony rides, a carousel, miniature cars, a mechanical bull, bumper cars and a petting zoo.
 There’s even a haunted house.
 Oh yes, and a full meal too.
 Call 450-478-0822 or visit chaletdeserables.com.

-In Mont St. Grégoire, Érablière Charbonneau also offers a plethora of activities for kids and adults to enjoy before and after the meal, including pony and sleigh rides, a playground, a treetop Arbraska-style obstacle course, snowshoe trails, and a mini-farm.
+In Mont St. Grégoire, Érablière Charbonneau also offers a plethora of activities for kids and adults to enjoy before and after the meal, including pony and sleigh rides, a playground, snowshoe and hiking trails, and a mini-farm.
+The all-you-can-eat meal is served at your table and includes Homemade tourtière, different kinds of potatoes, meatball stew, and crepes with maple coulis.
 Call 450-347-9090 or visit erablierecharbonneau.qc.ca.

 It’s impossible to be bored at La Goudrelle, in Mont St. Grégoire.
-There is a designated dance floor (so you won’t have to worry about twirling into tables), face painting, train rides around the grounds, playground, tractor and horse-drawn carriage rides, an arcade and mini-farm, as well as hiking trails.
+In addition to enjoying a delicious meal and taffy on snow, there is a designated dance floor (so you won’t have to worry about twirling into tables) and indoor games.
+Outdoors enjoy hiking trails, a treetop adventure park, and animals.
+On weekends, you have the option of tractor and horse-drawn carriage rides, a pony carousel, a caricaturist, and children’s face painting.
+Note that most of these activities cost extra.
 Call 450-460-2131 or visit goudrelle.com.

-From March 19-22, 2020, take the family down to Verdun’s annual Cabane Panache et Bois Rond Festival for a taste of traditional live music, log-throwing, food tasting and maple taffy on snow.
-The festival is on Promenade Wellington between De L’Église and Rielle Sts. near metro De L’Église.
+From March 19-20, 2022, take the family down to Verdun’s annual Cabane Panache et Bois Rond Festival for a taste of traditional live music, log-throwing, food tasting and maple taffy on snow.
+The festival is on Promenade Wellington between Boul.
+LaSalle and 6th Avenue.
 For more information, visit promenadewellington.com.